amsmith1109/N2O-Scrambling/README.md

 | ...         | ...         | ...         | ...         | ...      | ...      | ...      |
 | 10          | 998         | 952         | 2240        | 998      | 544      | 2301     |

 First read in the data and separate the reference and sample measurements.
-You should have something like:
+From the example table above you should have two resulting tables:

 Sample =
 | Sample 1 | Sample 2 | Sample 3 |